 - 1 Digital audio optical output

 If excellent performance is your top priority, then the 58AX800U will not disappoint.
-I was absolutely surprised with the beautiful picture images this television produced.
-Images were crystal clear and very three-dimensional with very fine detail and extremely accurate colors which were rendered with rich and vibrant tones.
+I was absolutely surprised by the beautiful picture images this television produced.
+Images were crystal clear and very three-dimensional with very fine detail and extremely accurate colors that were rendered with rich and vibrant tones.

 Many of the shots in this video footage showed the excellent contrast capability on this display.
 For example, the soccer field was well lit from the stadium lights producing a bright foreground picture image with very good highlights, while within the same shot, background images of the spectators were dark but were still easily discernible and contrasted well with the brightly-lit foreground images.